 Why Buy Secondhand Clothes?

 To save money.
 To be “green” and respect the environment.
 The find vintage and unique pieces.
 To experience the thrill of the hunt.
 The list goes on.
 Reasons people love to shop at secondhand stores span a vast spectrum of motivation.
-So if you are a secondhand shopping beginner or have been intrigued but are unsure where to start on your secondhand style journey, or even if you love thrifting and always looking for new ideas to hone your skills, you’re in the right spot!
+If you are a secondhand shopping beginner or have been intrigued but are unsure where to start on your secondhand style journey, or even if you love thrifting and are always looking for new ideas to hone your skills, you’re in the right spot!

 Thrift vs. Consignment vs. Resale